 8. Edit your episodes (but not too much)

-After recording an episode, you may want to give it a bit of editing.
+After recording an episode, you may want to run it through your video editing software.
 Slice out your mistakes, insert some B-roll shots, add some music or voice-overs, and do some color grading.
-But don’t get carried away!
-Too much editing and too many effects makes it hard to produce content on a consistent schedule.
+This is a great way to turn mediocre content into high-quality videos.

 Action